-- Carefully select the range of brown shades you will use.
-Although the root beer motif can be worked in a single color, you may want to add lighter shades for highlights as well as darker ones for accent.
-In fact, some stitchers thrive on breaking down a single color into several shades for an even greater effect.
+- Although the root beer motif can be worked in a single color, you may want to add lighter shades for highlights as well as darker ones for accent.

-- Consider the effect you want to create.
-Although this is not a multicolored design with a busy pattern, you can still create excitement and interest by experimenting with textured or novelty threads along with trims and embellishments to make the root beer float look realistic.
+- Create excitement and interest by experimenting with textured or novelty threads along with trims and embellishments to make the root beer float look realistic.

 Above all, you should indulge your own stitching taste and work the root beer ice cream soda needlepoint project as elaborate or simple as you like.